amsardesai/uwaterlooapi/README.md

 ## Usage

-To use the API, you must first get an API key from http://api.uwaterloo.ca/.
+To use this gem, you must first get an API key from http://api.uwaterloo.ca/.

 ```ruby
 # Require the gem at the top of your ruby file